Sylphyo user guide

 To do so, enter the MIDI channel Quick settings by holding the Aodyo key together with the ↓ octave key with your left hand, and by pressing the + key or swiping to the top of the slider several times with your right thumb.

-With this preset, the elevation angle of your Sylphyo adds an echo effect, and its roll angle applies a slight vibrato.
+With this preset, the elevation angle of your Sylphyo adds an echo effect, and its roll angle drastically changes the timbre of the sound.

 Inertial control is spectacular, and body movements are very nice to add visual expression to your performance, but sometimes you want more intimate ways to control and shape your sound.
 This is what the slider is for.
 Usually, your right thumb is placed just below the thumbrest and presses against the top of the slider.

 While playing, move your thumb along the surface underneath the thumbrest, and listen how it affects the sound.
-Stop touching the slider, and the effect immediately ceases.
+The effect should be different depending on where you started touching the slider.

 This is also the case (with other CC numbers) when you move the Sylphyo around, if any of the inertial control options is active (you can see and change the messages in the section of the Settings menu).

-If you want the effect to stay until you touch another part of the slider, select Control (latch) as the main slider function in thesection of the Settings menu.
-If you select Pitch-bend ±, you can instead use the slider like a pitch-bend wheel: start pressing anywhere on the slider, roll your thumb upwards or downwards to continuously change the pitch, and stop pressing the slider to remove the pitch-bend variation.
+For instance, if you select Pitch-bend ±, you can use the slider like a pitch-bend wheel: start pressing anywhere on the slider, roll your thumb upwards or downwards to continuously change the pitch, and stop pressing the slider to remove the pitch-bend variation.